Government of Canada / Gouvernement du Canada

 ItemColumn 1Column 2

-Average Daily Volume Deposited Annually (m3)Minimum Sampling Frequency
+Average Daily Volume Deposited (m3)Minimum Sampling Frequency

-1> 2 500 and ≤ 50 000Quarterly but at least 60 days after any other sample
+1> 2 500 and ≤ 50 000Quarterly, with each sample taken at least 60 days after any previous sample

 • Marginal note:Acute lethality

-• Marginal note:Additional test
+• Marginal note:Additional tests

-(3) If a sample is determined to be acutely lethal in accordance with section 15, the owner or operator must take a grab sample twice a month, but at least seven days after any previous sample, and determine, or cause the determination of, whether or not it is acutely lethal in accordance with section 15.
+(4) If a sample is determined to be acutely lethal, the owner or operator must take a grab sample without delay, and then subsequently once every two weeks, but at least seven days after the previous sample, and determine or cause the determination of whether it is acutely lethal in accordance with section 15.

 • Marginal note:Consecutive samples — not acutely lethal